gravitational/teleport/rfd/0026-custom-approval-conditions.md

 approve access requests for `dev`, without necessarily being able to approve access requests for `admin`).

-- Support sufficiently granular configuration to allow scenarios such as "requires 2 dev approvals or 1 admin approval" or "requires 2 dev approvals, but may be denied by any non-contractor".
+- Support sufficiently granular confuguration to allow scenarios such as "requires 2 dev approvals or 1 admin approval" or "requires 2 dev approvals, but may be denied by any non-contractor".